OutSystems/swagger-ui/flavors/swagger-ui-react/README.md

 #### `spec`: PropTypes.object

-An OpenAPI document represented as a JavaScript object, JSON string, or YAML string for Swagger UI to display.
+An OpenAPI document respresented as a JavaScript object, JSON string, or YAML string for Swagger UI to display.

 ⚠️ Don't use this in conjunction with `url` - unpredictable behavior may occur.